opnfv/vswitchperf/docs/testing/user/userguide/teststeps.rst

 Test objects and their functions
 --------------------------------

 Every test step can call a function of one of the supported test objects.
+In general any existing function of supported test object can be called by test step.
+In case that step validation is required (valid for integration test steps, which are not suppressed), then appropriate ``validate_`` method must be implemented.

-The list of supported objects and their most common functions follows:
+The list of supported objects and their most common functions is listed below.
+Please check implementation of test objects for full list of implemented functions and their parameters.

     * ``vswitch`` - provides functions for vSwitch configuration